schollii/terraform-variables/README.md

   module's `tf` files;
     - each one specifies variable type, description, default value, sensitivity etc
     - type can be simple like number, bool, string, or complex like list, set, map, object
-    - complex types can use `optional(child_type)` to indicate optional values
+    - complex types can use `optional(child_type, default)` to indicate optional values
-    - tf locals can use `default(variable, defaults)` to substitute defaults into the variable
+    - if an object is null in tfvars then the default object is created instead of being null (which was the behavior till before TF 1.2)
-- these variables can be given a value via `.tfvars` files and command line arguments, which are combined as described in the terraform documentation
+- these variables can be given a value via `.tfvars` files and command line arguments, which are combined as described in the terraform documentation.

 The above functionality is unable to handle several use cases:

-1. It is not possible to specify defaults for attributes of objects in maps and lists.
+1. Before TF 1.3, it was not possible to specify defaults for attributes of objects in maps and lists.
 Eg given
     ```terraform
     variable "var" {
       type = map(object({